8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Plaque causes gum disease, so you need to brush and floss every day.
 Avoid scrubbing too hard, as it can make your gums recede.
 If you’re unsure, our dentist can show you the right technique.

-Of course, there are some areas of the mouth that a toothbrush and floss just can’t reach, which is why it’s so important to have regular professional cleanings at our Howard County dentist office.
-Your regular dental exam with our dentists near you in Columbia, MD is also a time when we can detect early signs of gum disease before they become a larger issue.
+Of course, a toothbrush and floss can’t reach every area, which is why it’s so important to have regular professional cleanings at our Howard County dental office.
+Our Columbia dentists can detect early signs of gum disease during your regular dental exam, before they become a larger issue.

 Eating a nutritious diet low in sugar and avoiding tobacco in all forms will also increase your gum health.
 It will also increase your chances of keeping your teeth for life.